-- 3. The moral bite of exploitation: The ability of A to exploit B depends upon B not having alternatives, upon B being deprived of resources.
-This means that A would opposed B becoming rich even if this took the form of manna from heaven -- i.e. even if B became rich without any redistribution from A, A would oppose the good fortune of B. Exploitation underwrites a meanness of spirit: not merely benefiting because of the suffering of others, but in a certain sense wanting them to suffer. - STORY OF THE SHMOO - Preference orderings for what happens to Manna from Heaven
+3. The moral bite of exploitation: The ability of A to exploit B depends upon B not having alternatives, upon B being deprived of resources.
+This means that A would oppose B becoming rich even if this took the form of manna from heaven -- i.e. even if B became rich without any redistribution from A, A would oppose the good fortune of B. Exploitation underwrites a meanness of spirit: not merely benefiting because of the suffering of others, but in a certain sense needing them to suffer.
+This is illustrated in the story of the Shmoo from Class Counts.